Good dog guide

 …don’t allow their dog to chase wildlife or livestock

 Do train your dog to have good recall, or keep it on a lead or long-line.
 Train it to be disinterested in wildlife and grazing animals.
 In the unlikely event that you’re chased by cattle, let your dog off the lead so you can both get away.
 Always follow the Countryside Code.

 Noticeboards are often the best way to find out important information about where you’re walking, including the presence of grazing animals, or sensitive wildlife, and who to report problems to.

 Adding play or training provides mental stimulation to keep your dog happy, strengthen your bond and keep the focus on you.
 Always remember to throw balls along the path, not into the vegetation.

 Check out our interactive map of over 70 dog-friendly places to explore!
 Try your local ‘Greenspace on your doorstep’ walks to help take the pressure off the heaths.

-Thank you for following the ‘Good dog guide’
+Thank you for following our ‘Good dog guide’